 1) A first look makes the timeline of the day flow more smoothly….which means less stress!

 Wedding days are hectic and there are tons of moving parts to keep in sync.
-Without a first look, all the family portraits, bridal party portraits, and couple’s portraits happen immediately after the ceremony.
+Without a first look, all the family portraits, wedding party portraits, and couple’s portraits happen immediately after the ceremony.
 That doesn’t leave a lot of time, and it can be very stressful trying to juggle everyone needed for photos and get through them all swiftly.
 Not to mention, it can be annoying to have to focus on these photos when you probably just want a moment to revel in the excitement of being married and get the party started at the reception!

 Best of all, it means after the ceremony, you’ll be able to get to the reception sooner instead of taking photos.
 You’ll have time to actually enjoy cocktail hour, visit with guests, and enjoy the excitement of being married!